 According to new research, Beyaz and other birth control pills containing drospirenone may cause heart attacks, strokes, pulmonary embolisms and even death in certain high risk users.
 Court records indicate that studies about drospirenone conducted before Beyaz was approved by the FDA show that drospirenone has certain effects that are very different from older contraceptives, making the drugs that contain it potentially far more dangerous.

-Free Beyaz Case Evaluation: If you or a loved one has been injured by Beyaz, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+Free Beyaz Lawsuit Evaluation: If you or a loved one suffered a blood clot after taking Beyaz, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

 What is Beyaz?

 Manufactured and marketed by Bayer HealthCare Pharmaceuticals, Beyaz is a birth control product that contains drospirenone, ethinyl estradiol and levomefolate.
 Drospirenone and ethinyl estradiol prevent ovulation by inhibiting the release of an egg from the ovary, while levomefolate helps prevent a birth defect that could occur in a baby if the pregnancy occurs while taking birth control pills.
 Beyaz is primarily prescribed to prevent pregnancy, though it is also commonly used to treat moderate acne in women who are at least 14 years old and have started having menstrual periods.